banjito/Ereader/Support_Page.md

 ### Can I organize books into folders?
 Not yet!
 This feature is planned for a future update.

-### Does DarkReader collect my data?
+### Does TrueReader collect my data?
 No!
-DarkReader does not collect, store, or share any personal data.
+TrueReader does not collect, store, or share any personal data.
 Your privacy is our priority.

 ## Contact & Support